 Reading an owner’s manual may not be the most exciting part of your car buying experience, but it makes sense to familiarize yourself with your new car’s features.
 Even if you purchased a newer model of a car you have previously owned, features change and you’ll want to ensure you know how to operate each part of your vehicle, especially in the case of hazardous driving conditions.

 If you bought your car from a dealer, whether new or used, your car should be up to date on its oil changes and other regular maintenance.
 If you purchased it from a private seller, it might be beneficial to take the car to your regular mechanic as soon as possible after the sale (if you did not do so before the sale) to change the oil, check the tires and brake pads and give you a clean start on life with your vehicle.

 Frequently asked questions

 The best car insurance company will depend on your personal characteristics, preferences and policy needs.
 You may want to start by consulting a car insurance agent who can help you nail down your policy needs.
 Then, you may want to compare car insurance quotes from the best car insurance companies in your area.

 Which is better: dealer financing or a bank loan?

 That depends on a number of factors, but it comes down to determining which option costs you less.
-We suggest that you get pre-approved for a car loan at your local bank, and then see what the dealer can offer you.
-Always bring a calculator with you to the dealership so you can add up the total loan amount, and don’t be distracted by dealer offers to add in “extras” to your loan.
+You may want to get pre-approved for a car loan at your local bank and then see what the dealer can offer you.
+Always bring a calculator with you to the dealership so you can add up the total loan amount and think critically through any extras a dealer suggests adding to your loan.